 recognizing

-a) that Resolution ITU-R 60-2, Reduction of energy consumption for environmental protection and mitigating climate change by use of ICT/radiocommunication technologies and systems, encourages the consideration of environmental issues by Study Groups;
+a) that Resolution ITU-R 60-3, resolves that ITU-R Study Groups, when developing new ITU-R Recommendations, Handbooks, or Reports or reviewing existing Recommendations or Reports, take into account, as appropriate, energy consumption as well as best practices to conserve energy;

 b) that Resolution ITU-R 70, Principles for the future development of broadcasting, notes that the transition to future broadcasting systems, technologies and applications potentially presents energy saving opportunities;

-c) that Report ITU-R BT.2385, Reducing the environmental impact of terrestrial broadcasting systems, provides information related to improving environmental performance;
+c) that the work done under Question ITU-R 147-0/6 to analyse technical aspects of energy consumption and energy usage optimization can provide background information;

-d) that ISO/IEC 23001-11, Information Technology – MPEG systems technologies – Part 11: Energy-efficient media consumption (green metadata), specifies metadata for energy-efficient decoding, encoding, presentation and selection of media;
+d) that ISO/IEC 23001-11, Information Technology – MPEG systems technologies – Part 11: Energy-efficient media consumption, specifies metadata for decoding, encoding, presentation and selection of media,

-e) that Recommendation ITU-T L.1410, Methodology for environmental life cycle assessments of information and communication technology goods, networks and services, provides information on the assessment of the environmental impact of information and communication technology,

 decides that the following Questions should be studied

-1 What direct impact do the technologies and features used for broadcasting have on energy consumption?
+1 What direct impact do the technologies and features used for broadcasting have on energy usage optimization?

-2 What indirect impact does the use of external services used for broadcasting have on overall energy consumption?
+2 What indirect impact does the use of external services such as cloud computing for broadcasting have on overall energy usage optimization?

-3 What metrics should be used to quantify and report both the direct and indirect impact on energy consumption?
+3 What metrics and methods should be used to quantify and report both the direct and indirect impact on energy usage optimization?

-4 How can broadcasting be made more energy efficient in order to contribute to the pertinent United Nations’ Sustainable Development Goals?
+4 How can the energy usage of a broadcasting chain and its individual components be optimized?

 further decides

-1 that cooperation with other bodies may be desirable for the development of energy-aware formats, standards and operating practices;
+1 that cooperation with other bodies may be desirable for the development of energy- optimized formats, standards and operating practices;

 2 that the results of the above studies should be included in one or more Recommendations or/and Reports;